hancevat/How-to-install-ubuntu-on-VirtualBox/README.md

-2. CREATING A VIRTUAL MACHINE
+**2. CREATING A VIRTUAL MACHINE**

 Go ahead and click new.

 ![3](https://github.com/user-attachments/assets/dd98effa-3364-45df-a47e-b49dd8ea166e)

-Name: Just give your machine a name.
+*Name:* Just give your machine a name.

-Folder: Folder is where you want your system to be located.
+*Folder:* Folder is where you want your system to be located.

-ISO Image: here you choose your system's iso file.
+*ISO Image:* here you choose your system's iso file.

 Once you are done go ahead and click next